 A little-known fact: we often have several Hidden Gems, pets available for adoption but not in public view.

 We also bring available animals to community events.
-To find out when we’ll be in a neighborhood near you, see our Mobile Adoptions Calendar.
+To find out when we’ll be in a neighborhood near you, see our Events Calendar.

-For residents of other cities, dog licenses can be obtained by contacting the County of San Diego Department of Animal Services at 619.236.4250.
+For residents of other cities and some unincorporated areas of San Diego County, dog licenses can be obtained by contacting the County of San Diego Department of Animal Services at 619-236-4250.
 The Department of Animal Services also sponsors a “One-Stop Licensing Program,” where vaccinations can be obtained on the spot.
 More information can be found at sddac.com.

 Rabies and other vaccines can be obtained through our vaccine clinics or at your local veterinarian’s office.
 Click here for more information about our vaccine services.